leemojiang/PicMan/README.md

 - Preserves file relationships by moving files with the same base name

 ### Rating and Tag Management
-- Organizes photos based on ratings and tags from EXIF data
+- Organizes photos based on ratings
-- Automatically moves files with rating "1" or tag "Delete" to a "delete" folder
+- Automatically moves files with rating "-1" or tag "Reject" to a "delete" folder
-- Automatically moves files with rating "2" or tag "Pending" to a "pending" folder
+- Automatically moves files without rating to a "pending" folder
 - Supports reading metadata from both image EXIF and Adobe Bridge XML files

 ## Installation